Nam278z01/WEB/README.md

-# Clone netflix for fun
+# Netflix clone for fun